 We work with government and industry partners to develop new designs and evaluate technologies that include modified pavement systems that better maintain safe and durable highways.
 We do this while keeping sustainability in mind – considering the important environmental, social and economic issues.

-and rubberized pavements has shown that these modified materials are durable and resilient.
-They offer better overall performance, which translates into road-user benefits, including improved ride quality, less fuel consumption, lower maintenance frequencies and safer roadways. fiber-reinforced asphalt concrete
+Our research on rubberized pavements and fiber-reinforced asphalt concrete has shown that these modified materials are durable and resilient.
+They offer better overall performance, which translates into road-user benefits, including improved ride quality, less fuel consumption, lower maintenance frequencies and safer roadways.